TUD-JB-Templates/JBtemplates/which.md

 ## Jupyter Book 2
-The [Jupyter Book 2 template](https://github.com/TUD-JB-Templates/JB2) (developed by Freek Pols) is based on the Jupyter Book 2 software and utilizes Microsoft GitHub.
+The [Jupyter Book 2 template](https://github.com/TUD-JB-Templates/JB2) (under development by Freek Pols) is based on the Jupyter Book 2 software and utilizes Microsoft GitHub.

 **Positives:**
 - High quality pdf with ease